thedoggybrad/imagecompressor/README.md

 ✓Internet Connection Independent

 ## License
 This software uses the [MIT License](https://github.com/thedoggybrad/imagecompressor/blob/main/LICENSE).
+It means that you may do whatever you want on this software, even without TheDoggyBrad's approval/permission and that is considered "legal", as of the MIT License.